The Tees Coastline: Climate Change &

 Booking Information

-- Maximum number of pupils - 40 per day.
+- Maximum number of pupils - 40 per day, plus staff/adult helpers.

-- Visits begin at 9:30 am and groups usually leave around 2:30pm, depending on return to school journey time.
+- Groups can arrive from 9:30am and usually leave around 2:30pm, flexible depending on journey length.

 - Packed lunches can be taken in the Field Centre classroom or on picnic benches outside, weather permitting.
 Groups will need to take any rubbish from lunch back to school with them.